Every dollar that you earn must be used in one of two ways:

-- Stocks: Historically, stocks (also called equities) have had the greatest risk and return of all asset classes.
-If you are brand new to investing, you can invest in diversified stock funds through a robo-advisor, or you can purchase stocks directly using M1 Finance or Motif Investing.
+- Stocks: Historically, stocks (also called equities) have offered the greatest risk and return of all asset classes.
+If you are brand new to investing, you can hire a professional robo-advisor to invest your savings for just 0.25% annually.
+Or, you can purchase stocks for free using M1 Finance.

 - Bonds: Bonds have historically provided lower returns than stocks, with less volatility (risk).
 Bonds represent debt.
 In exchange for your investment capital, companies will pay you interest for a specified period of time, and then return your capital at some point in the future.

 - Real Estate: Real estate has provided excellent investment returns in the past.
 You can invest in real estate through Real Estate Investment Trusts (REITs) as well as physical real estate.

 - Collectibles: Collectibles like art, coins, stamps, and wine can be difficult to value because demand is limited.